kbajay/lanaai_ajay_baranwal/README.md

 - data pipeline is the same as the simple NN

 ## Conclusion based on the three models
-- Due to smaller trainig data size, the comparison isn't fare.
+- Due to smaller trainig data size, the comparison isn't fair.
 - SVM, Simple NN, and Complext NN work as good
 - SVM and Simple NN trainings are quite fast, but the complext NN training is slow.
 So is true with the inference
 - The confusion matrixes show good results, but they do poorely for some classes due to class imbalance